tudelft3d/website/projects/geobim-benchmark/buildingslod3.md

 Procedurally generated CityGML building models (with the software <a href="http://filip.biljecki.com/code/Random3Dcity.html">Random3Dcity</a>)

 Only buildings are included, and they are represented in Levels of Detail (LoD) 3, therefore including roof shapes, windows, doors.
-Please check the CityGML description in the linked website and related documentation to have more details on usage and licence.
+Please check the CityGML description on the linked website and related documentation to have more details on usage and licence.

 ## Technical details